 When a course has been published and loaded to a Learning Management System, it is ready to be checked for functionality.
 Keep in mind that features such as links to websites may work in the pre-publishing phase, but then not work on the LMS and vice versa.

 Before the course goes live, make sure you have tested all the technical components of the course from the environment where the course will be deployed.
 Allow time for problem-solving because it can take longer than you think, especially if there is a problem you have not encountered before.
 I have found the eLearning Heroes community an excellent resource for finding solutions to technical problems.

 Here are just a few things to watch out for:

 - Is the navigation working according to client’s requirements (e.g. Does the client want learners to pass the quiz before progressing to the final screen?)

 - Do the videos in the course play correctly?

 - Are there any problems with visibility (e.g. video too small, font size too small)?

 - Do animations appear at the right time to synch with the audio?

 - Do the links in the course work correctly?

 This is just a sample of things to check.
 It is best to develop your own review checklist, even if it’s as simple as a table in a Word document.
-Download this simple template to use.
-I recommend developing a new checklist for each client.
-By tailoring the checklist to the clients’ needs, you are more likely to meet their specific requirements.
+We recommend publishing to Articulate Review, a collaboration tool that allows stakeholders to compare and add change requests.